typelevel/typelevel.github.com/_posts/2015-07-16-method-equiv.md

           ^
 ```

-When we call the type parameterized variant to implement the
+When we call the type-parameterized variant to implement the
 existential variant, with the real implementation residing in the
 former, we are just helping the compiler along by using the equivalent
-method type; in that, simpler case, both `scalac` and `javac` manage
+method type; in the simpler case of the former, both `scalac` and
-to infer that the type `T` should be the (otherwise unspeakable)
+`javac` manage to infer that the type `T` should be the (otherwise
-existential.  **Method equivalence and generality make it possible to
+unspeakable) existential.  **Method equivalence and generality make it
-write methods, safely, that could not be written directly.**
+possible to write methods, safely, that could not be written
+directly.**

 When are two methods less alike?
 --------------------------------